microsoft/botframework-solutions/docs/reference/assistant/responses.md

 ## Adaptive Cards

 [Adaptive Cards](https://adaptivecards.io) provide the ability for your Virtual Assistant to return User Experience elements (e.g. Cards, Images, Buttons) alongside text base responses.
 If the device or conversation canvas has a screen these Adaptive Cards can be rendered across a broad range of devices and platforms providing supporting User Experience where appropriate.

-Sample Adaptive Cards are available on the Adaptive Cards website with the [Calendar](https://adaptivecards.io/samples/WeatherLarge.html) example demonstrating the possibilities.

 ## Input Hints